Skip to main content

 | 6th-8th Grade - Tying Facts Together

-The Logic stage, corresponding to 7th and 8th grades, represents a critical period where students begin to organize the facts they've absorbed in the Grammar stage and make connections between them.
-This phase comprises both a stage of development known as "Dialectic" or "Logic" and an academic subject, "Formal Logic."
+The Logic Stage, corresponding to 6th through 8th grade, represents a critical period when students begin to organize the facts they have absorbed in the Grammar Stage and make connections between them.
+This phase of learning includes the study of formal logic.

 Key Elements

-• Here, students not only answer questions but also begin to ask their questions.
-Teachers train students how to pose relevant and critical questions, promoting independent thought and reasoning.
+Here, students not only answer questions, but also begin to ask deeper questions of “why.”
+Teachers train students how to pose thoughtful and relevant questions, fostering independent thought and reasoning.

 Formal Logic